FINA Synchro World Trophy

 Created in 2006, the three-day event gathers eight to twelve teams from the strongest nations in the sport every year.
 The innovative competition formula features a Highlight routine, a Thematic Duet, a Thematic Team and a Free Combination, where marks are given for artistic impression only.

 Moscow (RUS), Rio de Janeiro (BRA), Madrid (ESP), Montreal (CAN), Beijing (CHN) and Mexico City (MEX) have successfully hosted the event.
-In 2014, the ninth edition of the FINA Synchronised Swimming World Trophy will take place in Beijing (CHN).
+In 2014, the ninth edition of the FINA Synchronised Swimming World Trophy will take place in Beijing (CHN) on December 13-14.

 Moscow 2010, Day 2: Spain ahead of Russia, Ukraine third